 PM=poultry manure, N= methods of N application. * and ** represent significant difference at 5 and 1 % level of probability.
 Means having the same letter within columns are statistically similar while those with different letters within the same columns are statistically dissimilar, NS=Not Significant

 DISCUSSION

+Discussion was presented in shallow.
+It needs detail revision respecting the crop parameter respecting specific objective.

+This section supported with a few source(citation).
+Please discuss in detail with the support of other similar or related finding as it lacks citation and depth.

 Result shows that the selected growth and yield attributes of maize were significantly (P<0.05) improved with increased rate of poultry manure, with consistently higher yield reported at 6 t ha-1.
 This could be due to the balance proportion of macro (particularly N, P and K) nutrient content of the poultry manure added to the soil.
 The release of nitrogen from the poultry manure must have stimulated high vegetative growth which at later stage had resulted in high assimilate transfer to thereby accounting for higher yield.
-The high nutrient content of the poultry manure is a function of the high quality protein contain in the poultry feed ingested by the bird.
+The high nutrient content of the poultry manure is a function of the high-quality protein contains in the poultry feed ingested by the bird.
 The potential of poultry manure as a plant nutrient source have been recognized by a number of researchers who have reported consistently higher crop performance from its usage.
-Nutrient held in poultry manure in contrast to cowdung and goat kraal are readily made available for crop uptake within a giving production cycle.
+Nutrient held in poultry manure in contrast to cow dung and goat kraal are readily made available for crop uptake within a giving production cycle.
 Dekissa et al. (2008) reported that poultry manure is an excellent organic fertilizer that contains high N, P, K, and other essential nutrients which in contrast to inorganic fertilizer contribute significant amount of organic matter to the soil thereby improving it physical, chemical and biological properties.
-Thus, in this study, the lower bulk density and higher organic carbon at higher rate of poultry manure in addition to increase canopy cover imposed by maize/pumpkin and cowpea intercropping help in conserving soil moisture; thereby providing a suitable growth medium for easy mineralization, release, absorbtion and uptake of applied nutrient by the root of maize.
+Thus, in this study, the lower bulk density and higher organic carbon at higher rate of poultry manure in addition to increase canopy cover imposed by maize/pumpkin and cowpea intercropping help in conserving soil moisture; thereby providing a suitable growth medium for easy mineralization, release, absorption and uptake of applied nutrient by the root of maize.
 This corroborates the finding of Lal and Stewart (1995) who reported favourable effects of organic manure on soil organic carbon and water retention.
 Other factors contributing to the yield advantage particularly above the optimum reported for the zone as observed in this finding could be a better rainfall amount and distribution, particularly at the most critical growth phases of the crop.
 The general field improvement of the soil properties as evidenced in the relatively high organic carbon, total nitrogen and available P values reported at the end of the experiment must have contributed to the enhance growth and yield of the maize.
 Similarly, the combine application of poultry manure and mineral fertilizer must have improved soil fertility throughout the growing season, especially at the later period of growth, which ultimately enhanced root growth, and allowed more nutrient uptake for higher photosynthetic activity, resulting in maximum crop growth and biomass production.
 This agree with Kunlola and Adelusi (2014) who observed that plants grown at optimum nutrient level generally produce larger leaves and greater allocation of photosynthetic protein (assimilate partition) than those at low nutrient availability.